 For 75 years the school admitted men only; then in 1936 Luther College became coeducational.
 When the institution celebrated its centennial in 1961, it had an enrollment of 1,357 and a staff of 74 full-time and 12 part-time teachers.

 Expansion has marked Luther's second century and when the college celebrated its sesquicentennial in 2011, there were just under 2,500 students and 180 full-time faculty.
 Over the years the college had expanded its academic program to include the professional areas of nursing and social work, several pre-professional programs, and a robust study abroad program—all grounded in Luther's commitment to the liberal arts.
-Three endowed centers—the Center for Ethics and Public Life, the Center for Sustainable Communities and the Torgerson Center for Nordic Studies—also strengthened opportunities for student learning.
+Three endowed centers—the Center for Ethics and Public Engagement, the Center for Sustainable Communities and the Torgerson Center for Nordic Studies—also strengthened opportunities for student learning.

 The college had also expanded physically since 1960, with an extensive building program that included a new student union, library, science hall, field house and athletic complex, three residence halls, a music building, and a center for worship and performing arts.
 Further growth took place in the 1990s and 2000s, with the addition of Farwell Hall, a major expansion of the field house, renamed the Regents Center, the Franklin W. Olin Building, Baker Village, Legends Fitness Center, The Center for the Arts, an expansion of Jenson-Noble Hall of Music, Sampson Hoffland Laboratories, Bentdahl Commons, and an aquatic center.